pjaspers/home/README.md

 - ODROID-N2+
 - 64gb eMMC

-I bought this Zigbee bridge: https://phoscon.de/en/conbee2, which is connected to the odroid (using an USB extenstion cord for better reception), and using the Deconz addon
+I bought this Zigbee bridge: https://phoscon.de/en/conbee2, which is connected to the odroid (using an USB extension cord for better reception), and using the Deconz addon